tobydispirito/Plot-Twist-Music-Website/README.md

 <br/>
 <br/>

-The website is hosted with a cutom domain using [https://www.cloudflare.com/](https://www.cloudflare.com/) and [https://render.com/](https://render.com/)
+The website is hosted with a custom domain using [https://www.cloudflare.com/](https://www.cloudflare.com/) and [https://render.com/](https://render.com/)

 ---